 - Financial instruments with active markets: Shares of listed company, the fair value based on quoted market prices. - Financial instruments with no active markets: When the financial instrument of the company is not traded in an active market, its fair value is determined based on the ratio of the quoted market price of the comparative listed company, and the main assumption for the model basis of both the net equity value of the equity of the investee and the equity multiplier derived from the quoted market price of the comparative listed company.
-The estimated adjustments of the fair value are discounted for its lack of liquidity in the market. - iv.
-There is no transformation of any financial asset of the company at the year 2022 and 2021. - v.
-Reconciliation of level 3 fair values
+The estimated adjustments of the fair value are discounted for its lack of liquidity in the market.

+iv.
+There is no transformation of any financial asset of the company at the year 2023 and 2022.